Enhancing External Validity of Experiments with Ongoing Sampling: Experiments and Results

-To assess how our methods scale in platform operations, we applied them to 600 experiments randomly selected from the ``overdone" experiments conducted across various businesses on WeChat.
+To assess how our methods scale in platform operations, we first applied them to 600 experiments randomly selected from the ``overdone" experiments conducted across various businesses on WeChat.
 The selection of these experiments was based on the following criteria: 1.
 These experiments satisfy SUTVA, the basic assumption underlying our method.
 2. The average treatment effects stabilized as the experiment duration was extended, with an average duration of over three weeks.
 These experiments, which happened to run for extended durations, allow us to reasonably assume that the stabilized effects observed at the end represent the true treatment effect (i.e., the ``ground truth" for PATE).
-This offers an opportunity to evaluate our method's ability to mitigate sampling bias and identify more effective treatments without requiring lengthy trials. \footnote{Note that these experiments were not extended in duration because of our study; instead, WeChat conducts thousands of experiments per day, and we collected data from those that happened to be overdone for various practical reasons.}\footnote{Our approach is based on the logic that if the bias due to sample representativeness is corrected, the estimated effects should be closer to the ``ground truth''.
+This offers an opportunity to evaluate our method's ability to mitigate sampling bias and identify more effective treatments without requiring lengthy trials. \footnote{Note that these experiments were not extended in duration because of our study; instead, WeChat conducts thousands of experiments per day, and we collected data from those that happened to be overdone for various practical reasons.}\footnote{We acknowledge that the 600 experiments used in this empirical analysis are subject to sample selection and lack full representativeness.
+This limitation is inherent in our setting, as obtaining a reliable ground truth for benchmarking requires working with such selected samples.}\footnote{Our approach is based on the logic that if the bias due to sample representativeness is corrected, the estimated effects should be closer to the ``ground truth''.
 However, even if sample representativeness is improved, other factors may still contribute to the gap between the estimated effects and the “ground truth” — the stabilized effects.
 Therefore, the effectiveness measured by the following metrics should be considered a lower bound.}

 We evaluate the effectiveness of our method using two performance metrics: the False Positive Rate (FPR) and the True Positive Rate (TPR).
 Similar to the confusion matrix used in machine learning \citep{stehman1997selecting}, we define four possible outcomes for a statistical test conducted when the experiment is terminated at a specific period.
 A \textit{True Positive} (TP) occurs when a test correctly indicates that an effective treatment is significantly positive, whereas a \textit{True Negative} (TN) occurs when a test correctly indicates that an ineffective treatment has no significant effect.
 Conversely, a \textit{False Positive} (FP) occurs when a test incorrectly indicates that an ineffective treatment is significantly positive, and a \textit{False Negative} (FN) occurs when a test incorrectly indicates that an effective treatment has no significant effect.
 The False Positive Rate is calculated as $ FPR = \frac{FP}{FP + TN}, $ which represents the probability that a non-effective treatment is mistakenly identified as having a positive effect (and potentially launched as a product).
 The True Positive Rate is calculated as $ TPR = \frac{TP}{TP + FN}, $ which represents the probability that an effective treatment is successfully detected.
 Our objective is to assess whether our method can increase the TPR while not increasing the FPR, thereby enhancing the overall efficacy of decision-making based on the experimental results.
 Based on the estimated effects at the conclusion of the experiments --- the ``ground truth'', we discover that out of the 600 experiments conducted, 510 reported insignificant effects, while 90 yielded significant results at a significance level of $\alpha = 0.05$.